WHAT'S SCRUM ABOUT?

 Scrum is an agile, incremental development method.
-With each increment, the team delivers a potentially usable product.
-Requirement changes can be incorporated into the project in a controlled manner.
+With each increment the team delivers a potentially usable product.
+Changes in requirements can flow into the project in a controlled manner.

-The focus is on the self-organization of the team.
-The Scrum Master supports this to enable trouble-free work.
+The focus is on the self-organisation of the team.
+The Scrum Master provides support to enable trouble-free work.

-The development team does not need a project leader.
-The product owner, as the person responsible for the product, assumes the technical requirements and defines, prioritizes and, if necessary, adapts these.
+The development team does not need a project manager.
+The Product Owner, as the person responsible for the product, takes over the technical requirements and defines, prioritizes and adjusts them if necessary.
 The rules of Scrum contribute to transparency and trouble-free development cycles (sprints).

 STOP START - START FINISHING